 Bilateral agreements will also have to be concluded with new entrants: retailing platforms or new aggregators.

 Starting point: check with the distribution department for GDS contracts: validity and definition of full content (if any) are two essential information.
-Check as well the PSS contract, its limitations and cost of transactions.
+Check as well the PSS contract, its limitations, and the cost of transactions.

 RETHINK YOUR DISTRIBUTION PARTNERS AGREEMENTS

-Distribution partners (online/offline, traditional travel agents (TA) for leisure or very sophisticated TMCs) sell a high volume of a traditional airline tickets: more that 50% and sometimes much more.
+Distribution partners (online/offline, traditional travel agents (TA) for leisure or very sophisticated TMCs) sell a high volume of traditional airline tickets: more than 50% and sometimes much more.

 The new complexity of airline products (ancillaries, in particular) already generates changes at TAs.
-Relationship between an NDC-capable airline and an NDC-capable TA will be even more different: variability and complexity of the offer increases.
+The relationship between an NDC-capable airline and an NDC-capable TA will be even more different: variability and complexity of the offer increase.
 The good thing is that the painful exchanges on ADM are not relevant anymore.

 In practice: the whole economic model (including the legacy GDS-airlines-TA game) will probably need to be rethought with NDC, at least some parts.
 One needs to deeply study the current agreements to be able to renegotiate them, (small) step by (small) step.